UWO-CS346-Fall-25/cs346f25-movie-watchlist-app/README.md

 ## Pages and Features

+### feature/week11 improvements

+So, we did it slightly backwards.
+We did user authorization last week, though we added a visual cue to the login this week.
+We focused on full user database integration.
+You can now insert movies into your watchlist and it will save.
+You can add your review, and mark it as watched.
+Then, you can go to your watch history and look at all of your reviews there.
+You can delete a review and filter them by different metrics.
+We also changed the notification pop up to go on the top left of the screen as it was hiding the page route links on the nav bar.

 ### feature/week10 improvements

 This deliverable integrates a Supabase PostgreSQL database.
 The primary CRUD (Create/Read) slice implemented is **User Authentication**.